Suspects caught on video during Christmas Eve shooting

-MEMPHIS, Tenn. — Police need your help identifying two suspects who was caught on video shooting at a person on Christmas Eve.
+MEMPHIS, Tenn. — Police need your help identifying suspects who were caught on video shooting at a person on Christmas Eve.

-The video shows the two suspects driving up to another car and firing shots into the vehicle before speeding off.
+The video shows the suspects driving up to another car and firing shots into the vehicle before speeding off.

-According to MPD, the shooting happened on the 4200 block of Overton Crossing in Frayser.
-When they arrived on the scene they found a victim in noncritical condition.
+According to MPD, the shooting happened in the middle of the morning outside “Smart Mart #2” on Overton Crossing near Hawkins Mill in Frayser.
+When they arrived on the scene they found a male victim in non-critical condition.

 MPD said the suspects were driving a white four-door Chevrolet Malibu.